Senior Research Associate

 Since his return to IHMC, Larry’s research interests have focused on cyber security, data visualization, policy regulation, and knowledge representation and reasoning.
 His visualization and cyber security contributions include a 3-dimensional visualization for large-scale event data such as network communications (U.S. patent #8,803,804) and an interactive display to enable network operators to understand and control the behavior of distributed network defenses.
 He also helped develop command and control systems for moving target network defenses and systems to help network analysts make sense of cyber events through visualizations and human-agent teamwork.
 Larry has also helped develop theories of cyber deception, as well as cyber red team and counterattack capabilities.

-In the area of policy regulation and multi-agent systems, Larry has contributed to the KAoS policy services including advanced policy analysis, precedence reasoning, and conflict resolution.
-He is an inventor of the Luna agent framework (patent in process) and has applied semantic policy reasoning to govern information sharing in US Army tactical environments.
+In the area of policy regulation and multi-agent systems, Larry has contributed to the KAoS policy services including advanced policy analysis, policy precedence reasoning, and conflict resolution.
+He is an inventor of the Luna agent framework (patent in process) and has applied semantic policy reasoning to govern information sharing in US DoD tactical environments.

 His research in knowledge representation and reasoning includes advanced tools for comparison and analysis of concept maps, a semantic dialect for describing Quality-of-Service tradeoffs in US Air Force information management systems, and reasoning techniques based on free-text search for dynamic information relation discovery.

 Larry enjoys ballroom and swing dancing; he and his wife won the 2019 UCWDC Division III World Championship covering 8 different dance styles.
 He is also a bit of a pool shark, enjoys playing soccer, sailing, and biking.